 One of the most picturesque sections of the river is the journey from the Dean Bridge along to Stockbridge.
 Easily accessible from the West End, the path is joined from under the Dean Bridge and meanders along, past the striking architecture of Georgian crescents, and providing a peek into the private gardens dotted around the city.

 Here at Lets Get Local, we have some beautiful self-catering Edinburgh city lets, situated close to Water of Leith access points.
-So you can enjoy this stunning city walkway during your visit.
+So you can enjoy some stunning city walks during your visit.
 Just get in touch if you'd like any help choosing your perfect holiday accommodation.